PhucXDoan/CrashCourse/README.md

 There's plenty more to Git, of course, like for instance:

+- how can I completely erase all changes I've made to the repository, back to a clean slate?

+- what if I made a typo in the commit message but I've already committed it?
+Maybe even pushed it to GitHub?

 - what if I made some commits and tried to push them to GitHub, but there were commits already online that I didn't fetch and pull beforehand?

-- what if I made a typo in the message?

-- how can I completely erase all changes I've made to the repository, back to a clean slate?

 - etc.

 But I won't show belabor Git anymore, because chances are you won't remember it.
+Things like these are best learned when you actually apply it to a real situation.
+But if you still want to learn more, try figuring out the answers to the bullets above.[^4]

 [^1]: The word "master" in *"Commit 1 file to **master**"* refers to the main branch of the repository.